tjebo/eye/README.md

 ### Tips and rules for naming:

-1. Don’t be too creative with your names!
+1)  Don’t be too creative with your names!
-2. Use common coding:
+2)  Use common coding:

--   **eyes**: “r,” “re,” “od,” “right” - or numeric coding r:l = 0:1 or
+- **eyes**: “r”, “re”, “od”, “right” - or numeric coding r:l = 0:1 or
   1:2
--   **Visual acuity**: “VA,” “BCVA,” “Acuity”
+- **Visual acuity**: “VA”, “BCVA”, “Acuity”
--   **Intraocular pressure**: “IOP,” “GAT,” “NCT,” “pressure”
+- **Intraocular pressure**: “IOP”, “GAT”, “NCT”, “pressure”
--   **Patient identifier**: “pat,” “patient,” “ID” (ideally both:
+- **Patient identifier**: “pat”, “patient”, “ID” (ideally both:
   “patientID” or “patID”)

-3. Column names:
+3)  Column names:

 - No spaces!
 - Do not use numeric coding for eyes in column names
--   Separate eye and VA and IOP codes with underscores (“bcva\_l\_preop,” “VA\_r,” “left\_va,” “IOP\_re”)
+- Separate eye and VA and IOP codes with underscores (“bcva_l_preop”, “VA_r”, “left_va”, “IOP_re”)
 - Keep names short
 - Don’t use underscores when you don’t need to: Consider each section divided by an underscore as a relevant characteristic of your variable.
-E.g., “preop” instead of “pre\_op,” or simply “VA” instead of “VA\_ETDRS\_Letters”
+E.g., “preop” instead of “pre_op”, or simply “VA” instead of “VA_ETDRS_Letters”

 ### Name examples